quinn-rs/quinn/README.md

 - Application-layer datagrams for small, unreliable messages
 - Future-based async API
 - Experimental HTTP over QUIC
-- The minimum supported Rust version is 1.47.0
+- Minimum supported Rust version of 1.51.0

 ## Overview

 - **quinn:** High-level async API based on tokio, see for usage.
 This will be used by most developers.
 (Basic benchmarks are included.)
 - **quinn-proto:** Deterministic state machine of the protocol which performs [**no** I/O][sans-io] internally and is suitable for use with custom event loops (and potentially a C or C++ API).
 - **quinn-udp:** UDP sockets with ECN information tuned for the protocol.
-- **quinn-h3:** Contains an implementation of HTTP-3 and QPACK.
-It is split internally in a deterministic state machine and a tokio-based high-level async API.
 - **bench:** Benchmarks without any framework.
 - **fuzz:** Fuzz tests.